 The reason behind Lewes Voice Works is to help you to continue to learn and experience the joys of singing with others and, hopefully, to become more carefree and confident in your singing at whatever level you choose to do it.

 We meet every other Thursday night from 7:30 to 9:30 (actual dates can be found here on our calendar) at Christ Church in Lewes.
-We charge an upfront fee of £10 per session, usually amounting to £70 in total as we tend to arrange things into 7 session blocks.
+We charge a termly subscription fee–– please see our Policy page for details.

 Our sessions are usually constructed beginning with a 30 minute group voice lesson where we work on breath support and control, vowel placement and soft palate usage.
 Next we rehearse a piece of music, usually 3-part––Soprano, Alto, Bass––which is followed by a break.
 Wine and soft drinks are available during the break and we always have lively chat.
 Following the break we schedule in some basic musicianship––note and rhythm reading plus some sight singing––before returning to the music at hand.
 We will often end by singing a piece that we have worked on previously or by singing completely through the music we’ve worked on that evening.
 We try to choose music from a wide range of styles and periods so that everyone’s tastes are catered to as much as possible.